tata1mg/mcp-manifest/README.md

 }
 ```

+## NOTE - Please use equivalent timeouts as some tools will monitor for specific flows and return in a slightly longer amount of time.
+Example, polling for UPI transactions.

 ### Alternative Configurations

 You can adapt the configuration depending on your environment or if you prefer running `npx` directly without a shell wrapper.